.

 - Our daily meeting provides opportunities for group discussions and consent-based agreements.

-- Conflict resolution and peer support are a natural and important part of learning at Group.
+- Navigating relationships, conflict, and repair are a natural and important part of being at Group.

 - Projects are self-directed and self-managed: young people have the opportunity to be bored and create their own motivation and direction.

-- Cultivating our own pollinator-friendly, fruit and veg beds, learning about pollinators.
+- Cultivating our own pollinator-friendly, fruit and veg beds.

 - Creating Marble Runs and learning about how to build more stable and efficient systems.

-- Cultivating our own pollinator-friendly, fruit and veg beds, learning about pollinators.
+- Cultivating our own pollinator-friendly, fruit and veg beds.

 - Creating Marble Runs and learning about how to build more stable and efficient systems.